 Slashing: Validators can be penalized for malicious behavior, such as producing invalid blocks or being frequently offline.
 This penalty, known as slashing, involves the loss of a portion of their staked tokens.
-Slashing is intended to deter dishonest actions and ensures that validators act in the best interest of the network.
+Slashing deters dishonest actions and ensures that validators act in the best interest of the network.
 Opportunity Cost: By staking SOL tokens, validators and delegators lock up their tokens, which could otherwise be used or sold.
-This opportunity cost is intended to incentivize participants to act honestly to earn rewards and avoid penalties.

-Fees Applicable on the Solana Blockchain

-1. Transaction Fees:
+This opportunity cost incentivizes participants to act honestly to earn rewards and avoid penalties.
+Fees Applicable on the Solana Blockchain 1.
+Transaction Fees:

-Solana is designed to handle a high throughput of transactions, which is intended to keep the fees low and predictable.
+Low and Predictable Fees: Solana is designed to handle a high throughput of transactions, which helps keep fees low and predictable.
+The average transaction fee on Solana is significantly lower compared to other blockchains like Ethereum.
 Fee Structure: Fees are paid in SOL and are used to compensate validators for the resources they expend to process transactions.
 This includes computational power and network bandwidth.